-The original Gnutella implementation is an example of a flooding broadcast discovery mechanism .
+The original Gnutella implementation is an example of a flooding broadcast discovery mechanism 3.
 When a peer makes a query, the query is sent to all its neighbors.
 If the neighbors cannot answer the query, the query is forwarded to their neighbors and so on.
 If the resource is found, the peer sends a message to the peer who sent the query and they establish a peer-to-peer connection.
 The query has a time-to-live (TTL) that is decremented each time a peer processes it.
 When the TTL of the query is equal to 0, the query is not forwarded anymore.
-The use of TTL associated to the neighbors, the system does not scale well.
+The use of TTL associated to the queries is to control the traffic in the network.
+Since all the queries are forwarded to all the neighbors, the system does not scale well.
 The workload of the network grows exponentially with a linear increase in the number of peers.
 If the number of peers in the system increases considerably, it will cause the saturation of the network.
 This approach has the advantage of flexibility in the processing of queries.
 Peers can determine how it will process the query and respond accordingly.
 It is simple to design as well as efficient.
 However, this type of mechanism is very susceptible to sabotage; malicious peers can send out a large number of queries that produces a significant workload on the network.

 An improvement of flooding algorithms in P2P systems is presented by Yang et al. (2002).
 The authors present the Iterative deepening technique which is based on policies.
 A policy determines the depth level that should be reached in each iteration.
-Given a policy $P = \{3, 5, 9\}$ , the source node starts a Breadth-First Search of a depth 3 (TTL=3) and sends the message to all its neighbors.
+Given a policy $P = \{3, 5, 9\}$, the source node starts a Breadth-First Search of a depth 3 (TTL=3) and sends the message to all its neighbors.
 When the message arrives to a node in level 3 (frontier of the search) the query is stopped at all nodes in that level and these nodes send a message to the source node.
 If the source node finds that the query has been satisfied, then the search process is stopped.
 Otherwise, the source node starts the next iteration, but now the search starts with the next policy (TTL=5).